-0.12 Lighting.
+6.4 Lighting.

 - A. All exterior area lighting shall be provided by full cut-off fixtures (where no light is emitted above the horizontal plane) and with the light source fully shielded or recessed to preclude light trespass onto abutting and adjacent properties. - B. All exterior area lighting adjacent to residential uses shall be located and designed to prevent light spill into residential units. - C. Freestanding luminaires shall be mounted no higher than eighteen (18) feet, measured from the finished grade.
 Building-mounted luminaires shall be attached to walls or soffits (the undersides of ceilings or overhangs), and the top of the fixture shall not exceed the height of the parapet or roof, whichever is greater.
-(Refer to the Design Guidelines for Site Improvements, Furnishings, Landscape and Lighting for lighting design.) - D. All decorative uplighting, such as those illuminating building facades or landscaping, shall be operated on timers that turn off illumination after 12 midnight nightly, unless specified otherwise by the Community Development Director.
+(Refer to the Design Guidelines for Site Improvements, Furnishings, Landscape and Lighting for lighting design.)

+D. All decorative uplighting, such as those illuminating building facades or landscaping, shall be operated on timers that turn off illumination after 12 midnight nightly, unless specified otherwise by the chief planning official.

-0.13 Utilities.
+6.5 Utilities.

-- A. All public utility easements must be provided under or immediately adjacent to new public rightsof-way, or within other public easement areas acceptable to the Public Works Director. - B. All on-site utilities shall be placed underground unless specified otherwise by the Public Works Director.
+- A. All public utility easements must be provided under or immediately adjacent to new public rights-of-way, or within other public easement areas acceptable to the chief public works official. - B. All on-site utilities shall be placed underground unless specified otherwise by the chief public works official.

-SIGNAGE REGULATIONS.
+7. SIGNAGE REGULATIONS.